 provide her with an unofficial copy of your transcript pasted into an

-email, as well as the names of two OU English professors with whom you
+email, as well as the names of two OU English professors with whom you have studied.

 Opportunities for engagement with larger writing communities include the following: